agnes-septilia/JobRecommendationRIASEC/README.md

 # JOB RECOMMENDATION BASED ON RIASEC PERSONALITY

 ## INTRODUCTION
-In this program we will build job recommendation engine based on RIASEC personality. <br>
+Have you ever feel like you don't feel suitable skill for your current career?<br>
+Or you are no longer interested in current career, but don't have any idea what career is suitable for you? <br>

+One of the method to understand your career personality is using RIASEC personality code. <br>
 RIASEC itself stands for Realistic - Investigative - Artistic - Social - Enterprising - Conventional. <br>
-RIASEC Personality Test is commonly used to understand someone's skill and career interest.
+Different personality, can lead you to different career options.

+## PROJECT WORKFLOW
+We will use Recommendation Engine concept to give user career recommendation based on their RIASEC personality. <br>
+Later on the program, user can input keywords related, and program will show modelling result as recommendation.

 ## DATASET
-We will use several datasets:<br>
+We use several datasets:<br>
 * Taken from https://www.onetonline.org/explore/interests/, we can get 6 separate datasets for each RIASEC personality, and related job options matched to personality
 * Taken from https://www.onetonline.org/find/family?f=0&g=Go, we can get occupation dataset for all job listed in the website.